 - 1. Run DataKeeper setup to install DataKeeper Cluster Edition on both SQL instances. - 2.
 Enter your license key and reboot when prompted. - 3.
-Launch the DataKeeper GUI and connect to server.

-- 4. Create a Job. - When asked if you would like to auto-register the volume as a cluster volume, select Yes. - Note: If installing DataKeeper Cluster Edition on Windows "Core" (GUI-less Windows), make sure to read Installing and Using DataKeeper on Windows 2008R2/2012 Server Core Platforms for detailed instructions.
+Launch the DataKeeper GUI and connect to server. - Note: The domain or server account used must be added to the Local System Administrators Group.
+The account must have administrator privileges on each server that DataKeeper is installed on.
+Refer to DataKeeper Service Log On ID and Password Selection for additional information. - 4.
+Create a Job. - 5.
+When asked if you would like to auto-register the volume as a cluster volume, select Yes. - Note: If installing DataKeeper Cluster Edition on Windows "Core" (GUI-less Windows), make sure to read Installing and Using DataKeeper on Windows 2008R2/2012 Server Core Platforms for detailed instructions.